dwp/dataworks-aws-ingest-replica/README.md

 approx. 15 minutes before timing out.
 If the running cluster later completes successfully, this will not prevent subsequent launches.

-If a scheduled cluster fails, during launch or processing, subsequent clusters will not launch until the dynamodb `JobStatus` is updated (i.e. from `FAILED` -> `_FAILED`).
+If a scheduled cluster fails during launch or processing, subsequent clusters will not launch until the dynamodb `JobStatus` is updated (i.e. from `FAILED` -> `_FAILED`).
 This is to provide time for troubleshooting and resolution of the error.